 I’m sure you have heard about the X-factor in the golf swing.
 It’s a term that seems to have run its course and is rarely mentioned anymore in golf articles; mainly I think because it has gotten too technical.
 If you want to get all nerdy, I have referenced an article published by TPI on the X-factor at the bottom of this post.

-The premise behind X-factor is to increase the angle between the shoulders and hips, so when viewed from the top down, a line drawn parallel to the shoulders and one drawn along the hips forms an X. There is more to it than that, but the larger that angle between the shoulders and hips the more power generated.
+The premise behind X-factor is to increase the angle between the shoulders and hips, so when viewed from the top down, a line is drawn parallel to the shoulders and one drawn along the hips forms an X. There is more to it than that, but the larger the angle between the shoulders and hips the more power generated.

 This article will focus on one of the factors, hip separation or lower body separation, as a primary method to increase clubhead speed to add power and distance to your golf swing.

 Lower body separation is a better term than hip separation.
 Although the hips play a major part in lower body separation, we are more concerned with the gross differential movement of the lower body relative to the upper body.